AndreaCignoni/pands-project/README.md

 **CREATING A SUMMARY OF EACH VARIABLES**

-In order to display in a user-friendly format the content of the dataset, I have created a text file which contained the most relevant information of the measurements of the variables sepal length and width, petal length and width of the three classes of flowers.
-For this porpuse, I have grouped the output of the functions *df.describe()* that shows the sum of *count*, *mean*, *std*, *min* and *maximum* into a brif summary called *irisDatasetSummary.txt*.
-To visualize the number of samples of each class, I have included in the text file the output of the *df['class'].value_count* function.
-Lastly, in order to group the measurements by their mean values and the correlation between the values of the three species, I have used sorted the information by the *groupby().mean()* and *groupby().corr()* methods.
+In order to display in a user-friendly format the content of the dataset, I have grouped the output of different *Pandas* functions in a text file called *irisDatasetSummary.txt* which contains the most relevant information of the data collection.
+This brief summary starts with the information extracted from the *Iris Data Set* with the *df.describe()* method that shows the sum of *count*, *mean*, *std*, *min* and *maximum* of all values.
+To visualize the number of samples of each class, the set is processed with the *df['class'].value_count* function.
+Lastly, in order to group the measurements by their mean values and the correlation between the values of the three species, I have sorted the information with the *groupby().mean()* and *groupby().corr()* methods.

 <div align="text-align: right">